ucomesdag/rhcsa-rhce/README.md

-# rhel-lab
+# RHCSA / RHCE
 Test lab setup for preparing for the Red Hat RHCSA/RHCE exams.
 Inspired by the VM's provided with the book [Red Hat RHCE/RHCSA 7 Cert Guide][1] written by Sander van Vugt and the real deal on the actual exam.

 ## Description
 This will create 3 VM's with, besides the vagrant user, the following users: